nyttikord/gokord/ROADMAP.md

 Reorganizes the source code.
 Currently, it's a mess.

-This release is unstable and it is not recommended for production use.
+This release is unstable, and it is not recommended for production use.
 Only the REST API was heavily refactored.
 The Websocket API (including events and voice) was not touched.